-WHICH SECTION SHOULD I JOIN
+WHICH GROUP SHOULD I JOIN

 Joey, Cub, Scout or Venturer

 Scouts provide fun youth development activities, building resilient and confident girls and boys aged 5 to 25 in the Joey Scout, Cub Scout, Scout, Venturer Scout and Rover Scout Sections.
 We also welcome adult volunteer Scout Leaders.
 Scouts have opportunities for the whole family to be involved.
-Everyone is welcome, and we value the diversity of our members
+Everyone is welcome, and we value the diversity of our members.

 JOINING IS EASY